Batfoxkid/FreakFortressBat/README.md

 Visit the Issues tab (https://github.com/Batfoxkid/FreakFortressBat/issues) to report any bugs, enhancements, or questions you may have.

 ### Credits
-SHADoW NiNE TR3S for his fork public realse (and I rip off of)
+SHADoW NiNE TR3S for his fork public release (and I rip off of)
 https://github.com/shadow93 | https://github.com/shadow93/FreakFortressBBG

 Bacon Plague and M76030 for their boss self-knockback code